shashankdv1/CafeOrderManagement/README.md

 1. Go to **Window > Show View > Servers** to open the **Servers** view.
 2. In the **Servers** view, you should see **Tomcat v9.0 Server** (or your version) listed.
 If it's not listed, right-click in the **Servers** view, select **New > Server**, and follow the steps to add the Tomcat runtime.

+### 4.Replace
+1.Replace your connection url in place of DB_URL.
+2.Replace your username in place of root.
+3.Replace your database password in place of DB_PASSWORD.
 ---

 ## Running the Project